 In addition to the use of the mail, proxies may be solicited by personal interview and telephone, telegraph or telecopy by the directors, officers and regular employees of the Company.
 Such persons will receive no additional compensation for such services.
 Arrangements also will be made with certain brokerage firms and certain other custodians, nominees and fiduciaries for the forwarding of solicitation materials to the beneficial owners of Common Stock and \$2 Preference Stock held of record by such persons, and such brokers, custodians, nominees and fiduciaries will be reimbursed by the Company for reasonable out-of-pocket expenses incurred by them in connection therewith.
-The Company has also engaged Georgeson & Company, Inc. ("Georgeson") to assist in the solicitation of proxies and will pay Georgeson a fee of \$7,500 for such services.
-The Company will also reimburse Georgeson for out-of-pocket costs and expenses incurred in connection with its services.
+The Company has also engaged American Stock Transfer Company to assist in the solicitation of proxies.
+The Company pays American Stock Transfer Company a fee of \$4,000 per month for transfer agent services and proxy solicitation services when required.
+The Company will also reimburse American Stock Transfer Company for out-of-pocket costs and expenses in connection with its solicitation.